nathantja/anotherbnb/README.md

 Wishlist:
 - write more tests
 - map features
+- library for authentication

 MODELS
-- users table - firstname, lastname, bio
+- users table additions - firstname, lastname, bio
-- reservations table -  no check to see if reservations overlap
+- reservations table - check to see if reservations overlap

 AWS
 - presign images in the future, currently accessible if you have any filename